josevnz/home_nmap/tutorial/README.md

 INFO:     Application startup complete.
 ```

-Now all the API that are protected by the key have a different decoration in the documentation (a lock next to them):
+Now all the API that are protected by the key have a different decoration in the documentation (a lock next to each end point):

 ![](documentation_shows_secured_endpoints.png)